abc-rp/dob/docs/ontology.md

 ## Predefined Instances

 A discussed in the [Results](#results) section, a list of predefined instances will be released.
-This will include a list of instances of ssn:Property.
+This will include a list of instances of `ssn:Property`.

 An incomplete list is available under the [DOP](../voc/prop/index.ttl) vocabulary.